 Bridging Cultural Heritage and Global Media

-As I enter my final semester at Thompson Rivers University, I find myself at a pivotal intersection of my cultural roots in Mexico City and my academic journey in Kamloops.
-My time as a student has been defined by a deep commitment to storytelling and cultural advocacy.
-Through a rigorous curriculum, I have developed a specialized skill set in media analysis, cross-cultural communication, and event coordination.
-My professional goal is to transition these skills into the international media sector, where I can continue to highlight the beauty of diverse global narratives while maintaining the high standard of research and creative dedication I have applied to my senior coursework.
+As I finish my degree at Thompson Rivers University, I find myself in a position where I can show off my roots from Mexico City and my education in Kamloops.
+My time as an international student at TRU has been defined by hard work and a strong commitment to cultural experience and storytelling.
+My hard work has been able to open more opportunities where I have had the experience to help people with my teaching skills, media analysis, cross-cultural communication, and event coordination.
+My professional goal is to put these skills to the test in the international media sector, where I can continue to highlight the beauty of diverse global narratives.

 Professional and Personal Goals

-My primary professional goal is to manage international media projects that foster a deeper understanding between different regions of the world.
-Having navigated the transition from the vibrant, high-energy environment of Mexico City to the academic landscape of British Columbia, I have gained a unique perspective on how to translate cultural nuances for diverse audiences.
+My primary professional goal is to manage international media projects that have a deep understanding between different regions of the world.
+Having navigated the transition from the very busy and crowded environment of Mexico City to the peaceful landscape of British Columbia, I have gained a unique perspective on how to translate cultural differences for diverse audiences, just like when I have to connect with students at the LLC.
 As I prepare to graduate, I aim to work with organizations that prioritize authentic representation and global cultural exchange.

 Connecting Portfolio to General Education Outcomes

-A central piece of my portfolio is my International Travel Media Analysis Project, a high-stakes assignment that required months of intensive research and collaboration.
-This project stands as a testament to my dedication, as it explored the complex media representations of countries such as Turkey, Mexico, and Canada mainly.
+A central piece of my portfolio is my Bad Bunny Super Bowl Show Analysis, a detailed assignment that required days of intensive research and collaboration.
+This project stands as a testament to my dedication, as it explored the complex media representations of Latin American history and experience in the USA mainly.
+It was meaningful, as I had experienced living in the USA myself at both public and private educational systems in Texas.

-This work directly aligns with the General Education outcome of Local to Global.
-By analyzing how international destinations are framed for a Canadian audience, I practiced the theme of Exploration digging into the socio-political histories and cultural identities that are often overlooked in mainstream media.
-This assignment was not merely a requirement; it was a deeply personal effort to challenge stereotypes and advocate for a more nuanced global perspective.
+This work directly aligns with the general education outcome of local to global.
+By analyzing how international destinations are framed for a Canadian audience, I practiced the theme of exploration, digging into the socio-political histories and cultural identities that are often overlooked in mainstream media.
+This assignment was not merely a requirement; it was a deeply personal effort to challenge stereotypes and advocate for a global perspective.